 10.5.1 EN-DC

 The Secondary Node Change procedure is initiated either by MN or SN and used to transfer a UE context from a source SN to a target SN and to change the SCG configuration in UE from one SN to another.
+In inter-SN CPC, this procedure initiated either by MN or SN is also used to configure CPC configuration.